seclution/frappe_app_template/README.md

 ## Quickstart

 1. Clone this repository.
+2. Frappe and Bench are already included using the tags defined in `apps.json`.
-2. By default `vendor-repos.txt` contains only Frappe.
-The *Update Vendor Apps* workflow clones these repositories and regenerates `codex.json`.
+   The *Update Vendor Apps* workflow clones them and rebuilds `codex.json`.
    Run `./setup.sh` locally if you want to mirror the process (requires `jq`).
 3. Optional development templates can be listed in `template-repos.txt`.
     They will be cloned alongside the framework repos and their instructions are added to Codex automatically.